 KT Thermo Deep Fry Thermometer

 Maintaining the correct oil temperature is vital to great frying.
 To monitor temperatures doesn’t take a lot of technology, but it does require the right kind of thermometer.
-Instant read meat thermometers are designed to read at meat cooking temperatures.
-Since fryer oil is heated to much higher degrees, use a thermometer like this one to do the job right.
+Instant-read meat thermometers are designed to read at meat cooking temperatures.
+Since fryer oil is heated too much higher degrees, use a thermometer like this one to do the job right.